litmuschaos/v1-litmus-docs/docs/cpu-hog.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)
 - Ensure that the `cpu-hog` experiment resource is available in the cluster  by executing                         `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/cpu-hog)
 - There should be administrative access to the platform on which the Kubernetes cluster is hosted, as the recovery of the affected node could be manual.
-Example gcloud access to the project
+For example, gcloud access to the GKE project
 ## Entry Criteria

 - Application pods are healthy on the respective Nodes before chaos injection